eunos-1128/openstructure/modules/doc/actions.rst

                           ligands.
     -cd COVERAGE_DELTA, --coverage-delta COVERAGE_DELTA
                           Coverage delta for partial ligand assignment.
-    -u, --unassigned      Report unassigned model ligands in the output together with assigned ligands, with a null score, and reason for not being assigned.
     -v VERBOSITY, --verbosity VERBOSITY
                           Set verbosity level.
 Defaults to 3 (INFO).
+    --full-results        Outputs scoring results for all model/reference ligand pairs and store as key "full_results"
-    --lddt-pli            Compute lDDT-PLI score and store as key "lddt-pli".
+    --lddt-pli            Compute lDDT-PLI scores and store as key "lddt_pli".
     --lddt-pli-radius LDDT_PLI_RADIUS
                           lDDT inclusion radius for lDDT-PLI.
     --lddt-pli-amc        Add model contacts (amc) when computing lDDT-PLI.
-    --rmsd                Compute RMSD score and store as key "rmsd".
+    --rmsd                Compute RMSD scores and store as key "rmsd".
     --radius RADIUS       Inclusion radius to extract reference binding site that is used for RMSD computation.
 Any residue with atoms within this distance of the ligand will be